HealthInnovationEast/bwameme-nf/docs/README.md

 ## Pipeline description

-Performs mapping using the `bwa mem` algorithm which significant performance enhancements.
+Performs mapping using the `bwa mem` algorithm with significant performance enhancements.

 `bwa-meme` is based on `bwa-mem2` with further improvements by learned index.